|

 How is symmetry related to the conservation of physical quantities?
 According to Noether’s theorem, each continuous symmetry is associated with a conserved physical quantity, meaning that properties such as energy or momentum are preserved in symmetric systems.

 Can symmetry be observed in the living world?
-Yes, symmetry is ubiquitous in the living world, for example in the structure of flowers or organisms, illustrating its importance in both biology and physics.
+Yes, symmetry is ubiquitous in the living world, for example in the structure of flowers or organisms, illustrating its importance in biology as well as in physics.

-What is breaking of symmetry?
-Breaking of symmetry occurs when systems that are initially symmetric become asymmetric due to interactions with specific forces or conditions, which can have significant consequences on their behavior.
+What is symmetry breaking?
+Symmetry breaking occurs when systems initially symmetric become asymmetric due to interaction with specific forces or conditions, which can have significant consequences for their behavior.